Rinthy-AI/gemm/gemm.md

 there are exactly enough blocks to cover the entire output.
 This is one of many cases in this kind of programming where careful arithmetic is essential.

-TODO a diagram would be helpful here; how do the blocks map to the output matrix?

 ```cpp
 const unsigned int  WARP_SIZE        = 32;
 const dim3          NUM_THREADS        (WARP_SIZE,4,4);